2023–24 Campeonato de Portugal

-The 2023–24 Campeonato de Portugal was the eleventh season of Portuguese football's renovated fourth-tier league, since the merging of the Segunda Divisão and Terceira Divisão in 2013, and the eight season under the current Campeonato de Portugal title.
+The 2023–24 Campeonato de Portugal was the eleventh season of Portuguese football's renovated fourth-tier league, since the merging of the Segunda Divisão and Terceira Divisão in 2013, and the eighth season under the current Campeonato de Portugal title.
 After the creation of Liga 3, the new third-tier league in 2021, this is the third season of Campeonato Portugal as the fourth-tier league in Portuguese football league system, the 26th overall at that level.

 This edition is contested by 56 clubs: 8 clubs relegated from 2022–23 Liga 3, 21 clubs promoted by 2022–23 District Championships and 27 clubs from the 2022–23 Campeonato de Portugal.